whatupmiked/mondrian/README.md

  <canvas id="yourID" height="200" width="200"></canvas>
  ```
  3. Change the value of "yourID" to the value between the double quotes in 'var c = document.getElementById("no3");' line of the javascript.
+ 4. Once you are happy with the way the image looks, create a new mondrian.NAME.js file and place the javascript from your jsFiddle window into this file in your local repository.
+Commit the new file to the repository and it should automatically render on the webpage.

 ## Ignoring the gitlog
 To display the web-page without the repository generated gitlog change: